addu390/addu390.github.io/_pages/about.md

 <hr>

-- Bench 225 and Squat 325 🏋️‍♀️
+- Bench 225 and Squat 305 🏋️‍♀️

-- Won the "Halifax Innovation Challenge, Extra Mile Award" sponsored by RBC and IBM.
+- Rated as 'Exceptional Performer' at Extreme Networks (June 2023) and PhonePe (July 2020 and April 2021); 'Out Performer (OP)' in the performance reviews at ClearTax (October 2018 and April 2019).

 - Certified in "Business Communications for Researchers" and "Exploring Entrepreneurship (Mentorship Program)" by Path2Innovation.

-- Rated as 'Exceptional Performer' (July 2020 and April 2021) at PhonePe and 'Out Performer (OP)' in the performance reviews at ClearTax (October 2018 and April 2019).

 - Founding member of Youth for Parivartan - Clean India Mission and active member of Kidwai Memorial Institute of Oncology - Cancer Care.